-Here at soniaarrison.com you will find information about new technologies, innovation, longevity science, and politics.
-We hope you enjoy the discussion and we encourage you to join Sonia's mailing list in order to keep up with her latest articles and news.
+Here you will find information about new technologies, innovation, and longevity science.
+If you enjoy the discussion, please follow Sonia on Twitter to keep up with her latest articles and news.

 What Reviewers Say About National Bestseller, 100 Plus

-“Easy to read, and easy to understand, 100+ walks you through the incredible achievements in regenerative medicine we’ve already seen, projects them forward, and discusses the changes in environment, economy, family, and religion that will follow….
+Singularity Hub: “Easy to read, and easy to understand, 100+ walks you through the incredible achievements in regenerative medicine we’ve already seen, projects them forward, and discusses the changes in environment, economy, family, and religion that will follow….
 Arrison states her case strongly enough to convince almost anyone, and in a style that will be as accessible to your techno-phobic Uncle Walter as it is to your computer loving self.”

 Watch Sonia on CBS This Morning with Charlie Rose and Gayle King.